docker/docs/billing/details.md

 Find information on how to update the contact information for your personal account or for an organization.

+The contact information provided appears on all your billing invoices.
 The email address provided is where Docker sends all invoices and other billing-related communication.
+For more information on the billing emails you recieve, see [FAQs](faqs.md#what-billing-related-emails-will-i-receive-from-docker-hub)

 ## Personal account